 - A Member of a Tenant Panel (Please note: Bassetlaw District Council does not have a Tenant Panel that considers complaints)

 A complainant can contact any of the approved Designated Persons and request that they look into the Housing complaint.
 From 1 October 2022, due to changes to the Housing Ombudsman Scheme, residents can now go directly to the Housing Ombudsman if they remain dissatisfied at the end of the complaints process without referral by a designated person or without having to wait eight weeks.

 As part of the digital drive, the Council embarked upon a ‘Digital First’ Programme which enables greater accessibility for customers to report complaints quickly and easily.
 Fill in our online formal complaints form.

 The on-line process allows customers to choose whether they wish to receive a reply to their complaint by e-mail or by post ensuring that customers’ preferred options for communicating are considered.

-To facilitate as many customers as possible to access our services through digital channels, those requiring help with the digital process can email the Council’s Customer Services, telephone 01909 533533 or visit in person at the Council Offices.
+To facilitate as many customers as possible to access our services through digital channels, those requiring help with the digital process can email the Council’s Customer Services team, telephone 01909 533533 or visit in person at the Council Offices.

-You can also send your complaint in writing either by email Customer Services or by post to Bassetlaw District Council, Queen’s Buildings, Potter Street, Worksop S80 2AH.
+You can also send your complaint in writing either by emailing the Customer Services Team or by post to Bassetlaw District Council, Queen’s Buildings, Potter Street, Worksop S80 2AH.

 For those that do not have the means to log a complaint on-line, or do not wish to send a letter or e-mail, they may request to log a complaint over the phone, this can be done by contacting Customer Services telephone 01909 533533.